Predictive Maintenance for Enterprise IT Infrastructure: Complete Guide for 2024

 During the assessment phase, we document every critical system, map dependencies, and identify single points of failure.
 A manufacturing company in Winter Haven discovered they had 12 critical systems with no redundancy — any failure would halt production completely.
 The assessment revealed that implementing predictive maintenance on just four key systems would protect 80% of their operations.

 Tool selection and deployment strategies for SMBs require balancing functionality with budget constraints.
-Most Central Florida small businesses can’t justify enterprise-grade monitoring solutions that cost $50,000+ annually.
+Most small businesses can’t justify enterprise-grade monitoring solutions that cost $50,000+ annually.
 We typically recommend hybrid approaches that combine cloud-based monitoring for scalability with strategic on-premises sensors for critical systems.

 The deployment strategy varies by business size and complexity.
 Companies with fewer than 50 employees usually benefit from cloud-first approaches that require minimal on-site hardware.
 Larger organizations often need hybrid solutions that provide more granular control over sensitive data and compliance requirements.